 Crop Variety Performance Trials are conducted by Colorado State University’s Crops Testing Program to provide unbiased and reliable information to Colorado crop producers to help them make better variety decisions.
 Each crop in our program has a page where the most recent trial information and technical reports can be found.

 The Crops Testing Program currently conducts on-farm and small-plot variety trials for grain and forage sorghum, winter wheat, pinto beans, cowpea, sunflower (confection and oil), corn (grain and silage), and winter canola.
-We also conduct a range of agronomy trials and test new plant or soil applied products coming onto the market for use by farmers producing the above-mentioned crops.
+We also conduct a range of agronomy trials, test new crops with potential in the area (such as camelina and hybrid rye), and test new plant or soil applied products coming onto the market for use by farmers producing the above-mentioned crops.

 Recent Crop Publications

 In addition to our crop variety performance trials, the Crops Testing Program conducts relevant and cooperative research on common crops grown in eastern Colorado.
 This research is done with funding from crop commodity groups, private seed companies, and other grants.

 We are currently testing eight forage and traditional wheat varieties to compare forage yield and quality for wheat farmers who are interested in producing forage wheat as a dual-purpose crop.
 The trials are being conducted at three dryland wheat sites near Akron, Burlington, and Yuma.
 This research was funded by the Colorado Wheat Research Foundation.
 Look for second-year trial results in Aug. of 2023.